More

 Reducing our Single-use Plastic

-In a further step to minimize the clubs waste output and carbon footprint, we have started an initiative to reduce the need for single use plastic.
-We have done this by giving guests free water containers on arrival that they can then fill up on the course with our new solar powered water stations.
+In a further step to minimize the club's waste output and carbon footprint, we have started an initiative to reduce the need for single-use plastic.
+We have done this by giving guests free water containers on arrival that they can then fill up on the course with our new solar-powered water stations.
 We have also brought in compostable coffee cups in the Pro Shop.
-Going forward, we plan to expand this programme so that the club can be free of single use plastics.
+Going forward, we plan to expand this programme so that the club can be free of single-use plastics.

 Solar Powered Water Station